 This policy has been implemented following consultation with trade union representatives, and the application of the policy will be monitored with recognised trade unions.

 Scope

-The Sexual Harassment Policy applies to all employees, governors, volunteers, agency and casual workers, contractors (including those self-employed), visitors, parents and any other third parties who work with Brooke Weston Trust.
+The Bullying and Harassment Policy applies to all employees, governors, volunteers, agency workers, contractors, visitors, guests and any other third parties who work with Brooke Weston Trust.